jaredthirsk/cubase-expression-map-editor/README.md

 ## How to run

+This is a quick and dirty tool for me, a programmer, so I'm mostly sharing it for other programmers who are capable of building it (and some options are only available by tweaking code.)

 There's no binary.
 So open this in Visual Studio 2022 Preview (free download) or newer (or a Visual Studio 2019 Preview, but it must support .NET 6 Preview 6), Build the solution, right click ExpressionMapEditor6.WinUI, Set as Startup Project, and run.

 ## Instructions